ValtsS/anntenas/10-15m/4+3/readme.md

 - Prioritize bandwidth and gain on 10m while giving up on F/R. Aiming for 1.05 to 1.5 SWR on 10m.
 - Retain acceptable gain, good F/B and bandwidth on 15m.
 - Use standard 6 meter long 50mm tube for a boom, no extra guying.
 No fancy alloys.
-- Try to control weight due to flimsy mast, but have reasonable strength.
+- Try to control weight due to a flimsy mast, but have reasonable strength to withstand most winds in YL.

 Specs:

+- 50 Ohms
 - 10m:
+  -  850kHz SWR < 1.5
-  - Gain: 8.6 to 9.5dBi free space,  F/B: 10 to 18dB, gain and F/B goes up in SSB portion.
+  - Gain: 8.6 to 9.5dBi free space
+  - F/B: 10 to 18dB, gain and F/B goes up with frequency.

-- 15m:
+- 15m
+  - 450kHz SWR < 1.25
-  - Gain: 7.3dBi free space, F/B: 16 to 22dB.
+  - Gain: 7.3dBi free space
+  - F/B: 16 to 22dB.

 - Choke: 2 pieces of FT-240-52 with 12 turns of PTFE RG-142 cable - should handle 1kW limit with some headroom.

 Mechanical specs: